-As acupuncture becomes an increasingly popular treatment for pain, insomnia and other conditions, many myths are perpetuated about the ancient Chinese medical modality.
-Below we address eight common acupuncture myths you may have heard.
+As acupuncture becomes an increasingly popular treatment for pain, insomnia, and many other conditions, numerous myths are perpetuated about this ancient Chinese medical modality.
+In this article, we’ll address eight common acupuncture myths you may have heard.

 Acupuncture Myth: It only works if I believe in it.

 Fact: Acupuncture for animals disproves this common myth.
-Acupuncture treatment is used extensively for racehorses to speed up their recovery, rehab injuries and even enhance performance.
-The Philadelphia Zoo also uses acupuncture to help ailing zoo animals.
-This proves that acupuncture is not the result of a placebo effect, as animals of course have no idea they are being treated.
+Acupuncture treatment is used extensively for racehorses to speed up their recovery, to rehab injuries, and even to enhance performance.
+The Philadelphia Zoo also uses acupuncture to help to ail zoo animals.
+This proves that acupuncture is not the result of a placebo effect, as animals, of course, have no idea they are being treated.
 Acupuncture will work whether you believe in it or not.

 Acupuncture Myth: It is only for some people.

-Fact: In 2007, 3.1 million adults and 150,000 children in America sought acupuncture treatment, according to the National Institutes of Health (NIH).
-Reliance on acupuncture increased by about one million people between 2002 and 2007.
-Acupuncture’s popularity continues to skyrocket as more people experience the benefits of the treatment.
+Fact: Roughly 10 million acupuncture treatments are conducted in America annually, according to the an article published in Global Advances in Health and Medicine, a peer-reviewed journal.
+This has increased from 3.1 million adults and 150,000 children in the United States who sought acupuncture treatment in 2007, according to the National Institutes of Health (NIH).
+The popularity of acupuncture continues to skyrocket as more people experience the benefits of such treatment.

 Acupuncture Myth: I could catch something from reused needles.

 Fact: Acupuncture needles are never reused in the United States.
-Eastside Acupuncture & Integrative Medicine uses prepackaged, sterile, single use needles.
+Hado Health uses prepackaged, sterile, single-use needles.

 Acupuncture Myth: It is going to feel like getting blood drawn a bunch of times.